FHBC Academy Program (Secondary)

-This is a partnership between FHBC, NVSD, WVSD and WVFHC and will deliver to the needs of the student athletes.
-Training takes place every other school day in the afternoon, typically between 1.30-3pm at Rutledge (Ambleside Park) in West Vancouver or Sutherland School in North Vancouver.
+This is a partnership between FHBC and NVSD that will deliver to the needs of the student athletes.
+Training takes place at Rutledge (Ambleside Park) in West Vancouver or Sutherland School in North Vancouver.
 All participating athletes will receive PE credit for their involvement with the Academy.
 More information provided below.

 What is the FHBC Field Hockey Academy?